lawrencejews/aws_projects/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation
  NOTE: Create a GITHUB personal token for AWS amplify hosting with permissions for `admin hook`
- - Navigate to AWS Secret Manager and store the personal token
+ - Navigate to AWS Secret Manager and store the personal token`other type of secret`,`Plaintext` and `Secret Name and Save`
- * other type of secret
- * Plaintext
- * Secret Name and Save
- * Pass the created key from AWS Secret Manager - ID to the oauthToken `SecretValue`.`secretsManager()`
+ - Pass the created key from AWS Secret Manager - ID to the oauthToken `SecretValue`.`secretsManager()`